teamniteo/handbook/2_Operations/work-process.md

    * 10:00 CE(S)T for the whole company in the Niteo Zoom room
    * followed immediately by separate standups for WooCart, Easy Blog Networks and Kafkai, in their own Zoom rooms

-We're straying away from daily standups since there is visible increase in prodcutivity when we started implementing no standup days.
+We're straying away from daily standups since there is visible increase in productivity when we started implementing no-standup days.
 Regular Zoom meetings are still happening amongst Niteans when and where needed.

 Niteans are also encouraged to take Fridays off for a long weekend.
 Same as any other vacation off, make sure that your backup Nitean is available to handle any potential issues (see [Vacation policy](https://github.com/niteoweb/handbook/blob/master/5_People/benefits.md#vacation)).